Online MS in Data Science Curriculum Overview

 The goal of this class is the development of basic analytical tools for the modeling and analysis of random phenomena and the application of these tools to a range of problems arising in engineering, manufacturing, and operations research.
 You’ll learn to utilize probability to analyze problems and to assess the risk inherent in a specific problem solution.
 The first portion of this class will cover introductory probability theory including sample spaces and probability, discrete and continuous random variables, conditional probability, expectations and conditional expectations, and derived distributions.
 The balance of the class will be concerned with statistical analysis methods including hypothesis testing, confidence intervals and nonparametric methods.

-COMP 135 Introduction to Machine Learning
+CS 135 Introduction to Machine Learning

 This course provides an overview of methods by which computers can learn from data or experience and make decisions accordingly.
 Topics include supervised learning, unsupervised learning, reinforcement learning, and knowledge extraction from large databases with applications to science, engineering, and medicine.
 You’ll learn to recognize a problem as being appropriate for a machine learning solution and take steps to solve that problem with an applicable technique.